samuelyoon17/boiler_royale/README.md

 * Discovering Features: Learning about features of PostgreSQL and psycopg2 (e.g., CTEs, Triggers, COALESCE, connection.autocommit = True, User-defined Functions)
 * Code Optimization: Generating and refactoring SQL + PL/pgSQL statements for improved readability and conciseness (e.g., Elo calculation in PL/pgSQL).
 * Architectural Validation: Answering hypothetical scalability and concurrency questions.
 * Debugging: Identified architectural flaws that would lead to NULL returns for non-participants (e.g., using INNER JOIN for get_user_tournament_info.sql).
-AI imposed edge cases and suggested improved SQL syntax, resulting in the implementation of LEFT JOIN and robust conditional aggregation (COALESCE).
+AI imposed edge cases and suggested improved SQL syntax, resulting in the implementation of LEFT JOIN and COALESCE.
 * Test Data Generation: Quickly generated simulated data for userinput.txt to robustly test sequential Elo updates and specific reporting queries.
 * Documentation & Presentation: Assisted in articulating technical decisions as shared in this README.